davla/n/README.md

 change the currently active node version.
-To address this problem, a wrapper for `bash` is provided, in the form of `n use <version>`, that makes the standard node binaries and globally installed packages point to the specified version of node, by altering the `PATH` variable and creating some aliases.
+To address this problem, a wrapper for `bash` is provided, in the form of `n use <version>`, that makes the standard node binaries and globally installed packages point to the specified version of node, by altering the `PATH` variable and creating some aliases for global packages.
+As for the system-wide installation, if `jq` is available on the system, then the aliases expansion are parsed from `package.json` files in the activated version's `node_modules` directory; otherwise all of the global binaries that link to the global `node_modules` are aliased, and the dangling symbolic links become not-found executables.
 Support for `.nvmrc` files is provided, but, unlike `nvm` the effects of `n use` vanish once the current terminal session is closed.

 ### Misc

 - Non-interactive version listing
     * With and without `node`/`io` platform specified
+- Forced activation

 ![](http://nimit.io/images/n/n.gif)